isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth/index.md

 ### 5. Water Filtration
-Filter grade Diatomaceous earth is used to filter water and other fluids to kill viruses and�bacteria and remove heavy metal toxins.
+Filter grade Diatomaceous earth is used to filter water and other fluids to kill viruses andbacteria and remove heavy metal toxins.
 - Chicken feed and other animals
 Feeding your chickens with Diatomaceous earth leads to the production of stronger eggs.
 This is attributed to calcium from the diatomaceous earth.
 For other animals, Diatomaceous earth kills parasites and pests.